 - 1 med onion finely chopped

-- 1 tbsp sesame seeds I used mixed (black and white)
+- 1 tablespoon sesame seeds I used mixed (black and white)

 - 1 small egg beaten